TNGStudios/rgc-spec/source/overview/format.rst

 You might be confused as to how one single format can possibly anticipate everything a rhythm game could throw at it.

-The answer is simple, it doesn't try to!
+Simple: It doesn't try to.

 RGC works as a skeleton schema.
 It requires certain properties to be defined, then uses a parameter to define a ``format``.